jsenv/jsenv-lighthouse-score-impact/readme.md

 The pull request comment can contain links to see lighthouse reports in [Lighthouse Report Viewer](https://googlechrome.github.io/lighthouse/viewer).

+To unlock this you need a github token with the right to create gists.
 Every github workflow has access to a magic token `secrets.GITHUB_TOKEN`.
 But this token is not allowed to create gists.
 We need to update `./.github/workflows/lighthouse-score-impact.yml` to use an other token that will have the rights to create gists.

 ```diff
 - GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}